tarantool/doc/doc/reference/configuration/index.rst

     | username:password@host:port | notguest:sesame@mail.ru:3301 |
     +-----------------------------+------------------------------+

-In certain circumstances a Unix domain socket may be used where a URI is expected, for example "unix/:/tmp/unix_domain_socket.sock" or simply "/tmp/unix_domain_socket.sock".
+In certain circumstances, a Unix domain socket may be used where a URI is expected, for example, "unix/:/tmp/unix_domain_socket.sock" or simply "/tmp/unix_domain_socket.sock".

+Starting from version 2.10.0, a user can open several listening iproto sockets on a Tarantool instance and, consequently, can specify several URIs in the configuration parameters such as :ref:`box.cfg.listen <cfg_basic-listen>` and :ref:`box.cfg.replication <cfg_replication-replication>`.

+In addition to specifying URI as a number or a string, a number of other ways to pass URI values is available starting from Tarantool 2.10.0:

+*   As a string with one or several URIs separated by commas (provides backward compatibility)

+    code-block:: lua

+    box.cfg { listen = "127.0.0.1:3301, /unix.sock, 3302" }

+*   As an array that contains URIs in a string format

+    code-block:: lua

+    box.cfg { listen = {"127.0.0.1:3301", "/unix.sock", "3302"} }

+*   As an array of tables with the ``uri`` field

+    code-block:: lua

+    box.cfg { listen = {
+            {uri = "127.0.0.1:3301"},
+            {uri = "/unix.sock"},
+            {uri = 3302}
+        }
+    }

 A method for parsing URIs is illustrated in :ref:`Module uri <uri-parse>`.